 The History of Neuschwanstein Castle- Schloss Neuschwanstein

 When considering the number of tourists and cameras, Schloss Neuschwanstein must be one of the most photographed castles in the world.
-King Ludwig II situated his castle on a rugged hill, high above the village of Hohenschwangeu, in the Bavarian state of Germany.
+King Ludwig II situated his castle on a rugged hill, high above the village of Hohenschwangau in the state of Bavaria, Germany.
 With its white walls, tall towers, and turrets, it looks just as you would imagine the perfect Fairy Tale Castle would look.
 The History of Neuschwanstein Castle is as fascinating as the building itself.
-King Ludwig II planned this magnificent building as an homage to the Operatic works of Richard Wagner, but sadly, neither were able to see the castle completed.
+King Ludwig II planned this magnificent building as an homage to the Operatic works of Richard Wagner, but sadly neither of them was able to see the castle completed.
 Today, the castle is one of Germany’s most visited tourist sites.

 But before you go, learning a little history about Neuschwanstein Castle will make your visit just that much more special.
 (Don’t worry, there won’t be a quiz!!!)